LaneCommunityCollege/sap-calculator/README.md

 Though we've licensed this project under the MIT License, we'd appreciate attribution!

+This calculator will also do Academic Progress Standards Calculation, based on Lane's APS Standards.
+The APS branch contains that logic, while the master branch is strictly for SAP.

 Use
 ---
 Though you're encouraged to follow the development instructions below, minimized files are available in the `dist` directory.